Koenkk/zigbee2mqtt.io/docs/devices/ZMS01.md

 ---
-title: "TuYa ZMS01 control via MQTT"
+title: "Tuya ZMS01 control via MQTT"
-description: "Integrate your TuYa ZMS01 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Tuya ZMS01 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2023-06-01T08:16:21
 pageClass: device-page
 ---